abatsakidis/Covid-19Sharp/README.md

 ## Description ##

-Covid-19Sharp is a C# API wrapper for the Coronavirus tracking API<br>
+Covid-19Sharp is a software for the Coronavirus tracking API<br>
 <br>

 ## How To ##